YaruZeng/FinShark/README.md

 2) Create a SQLServer database on Azure data studio or SQL Server Management Studio, get the connection string.

-3) Add a "appsettings.json" file under the "api" directory, set all the secret keys including the database connection string, JWT signing key, C# default IP address (eg. http://localhost:5710), FMP API key (you can get a key at https://site.financialmodelingprep.com/).
+3) Add a "appsettings.json" file under the "api" directory, set all the secret keys including the database connection string, JWT signing key, ASP.NET default IP address (eg. http://localhost:5710), FMP API key (you can get a key at https://site.financialmodelingprep.com/).
 The following is an example of the file.
 ```json
 {
   "ConnectionStrings": {